Loans & Financing7 min read

 Simple Interest vs Compound Accrual

-Installment loans usually charge simple interest on remaining principal— you do not pay interest on interest within a single period.
-Credit cards compound differently, often using average daily balance methods.
+Installment loans usually charge simple interest on remaining principal—you do not pay interest on interest within a single period the way revolving compounding can work.
+Credit cards often use average daily balance methods with compounding nuances.
 Know your product type before comparing strategies across debts.

 The Payment Waterfall